MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/LocalFunctionality/UnitedKingdom/how-to-print-vat-audit-reports.md

     |**Export VAT Entries**|Select to export the entries in the **VAT Entry** table.|

     > [!NOTE]
-    >  You must select at least one check box in this window.
+    >  You must select at least one check box in this page.

 3. To export the file, choose the **OK** button.